 VC47 Confusion species: Small Pearl-bordered Fritillary.
-The two species are very similar and often occur in the same habitat and the same time of year.
-They can usually be separated with careful examination.
-Both upper and underside exhibit subtle differences which can be used to identify the species - but the underside is often most useful.
+The two species often occur together but can be separated with careful examination.
+Both upper and underside exhibit subtle differences which can be used to identify the species.
 Note the difference in flight period (though there is overlap).
 If in any doubt, please contact the county recorder.